RhodaPoweiIyakoregha/Restaurant-Rating-Project/README.md

 When demand was too high this affected the sales even in the highest rated restaurants whereby cuisines are not available to the consumers causing a stalling point in the restaurants and poor first impressions.

-when the price of cuisines are medium there's equilibrium in the consumer budget as well which creates stability in the demand and supply.

 #### Restauant by Franchise
 The count of Restaurant where franchising is allowed is 22(16.92%) while in 108(83.08%) it is not allowed.